aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/insert-range/_index.md

     // Create a range of cells.
     Range sourceRange = worksheet.GetCells().CreateRange(u"A1", u"A2");

-    // Input some data with some formattings into a few cells in the range. sourceRange.Get(0, 0).PutValue(u"Test");
+    // Input some data with some formatting into a few cells in the range. sourceRange.Get(0, 0).PutValue(u"Test");
     sourceRange.Get(1, 0).PutValue(u"123");